 Considering the nature, duration, size, and scale of the scheme, and with implementation of mitigation detailed below, impacts on landscape are assessed as temporary negligible adverse in magnitude.

-Upon completion of the works, no residual impacts are anticipated e.g., the works involve only like-for-like replacement of the road surface.
+Upon completion of the works, no residual impacts are anticipated e.g., when complete the visual appearance will remain largely unaffected, with a renewed road surface being the only discernible change.

 Proposed landscape and visual effects mitigation measures: